 (applies to new student only)

-You are eligible to the Corporate Rate if you are attached to any financial institution (e.g. banks, unit trusts, insurance, financial planning, estate planning and finance company), including full time and part time staff.
+*Corporate Package: for those attached to any financial institution (e.g. banks, unit trusts, insurance, financial planning, estate planning and financial service company), including full time and part time staff.

-Challenge Status students pay Standard tuition fee RM2014 for Module 4 and application fee RM318, and are not eligible to Corporate Rate, Senior & Youth Package or any promotion such as early bird discount.
+Challenge Status Package: pay Standard tuition fee RM2014 for Module 4 and application fee RM318, and are not eligible to Corporate Rate, Seniors & Youth Package or any other promotions or discount.

 1. Registration: Submit by hand or email or fax KMDC Admission Form to KMDC.
 Business office at Level 3, Admin.
 Block, KDU University College Utropolis Glenmarie Campus, Jalan Kontraktor U1/14, Seksyen U1, 40150 Shah Alam, Selangor Darul Ehsan, MALAYSIA.
 Fax numbers: 03-5565 0797.
 Tel: 03-5565 0799/0798, Email: email@example.com